Kraftbar/linux-essentials/config&docs/readme.md

 exactly - so such a window still floats back to its original size even though this extension never saw it float.

-Two muffin quirks the extension works around, verified on Cinnamon 6.4.14 and commented in `extension.js`:
+Three muffin quirks the extension works around, verified on Cinnamon 6.4.14 and commented in `extension.js`:

 - `move_resize_frame(x, y, w, h)` applies the size but **ignores x/y**; the